CoralineAda/poro_plus/README.md

 # PoroPlus
 Friendly methods intended to make POROs more useful.
+Also useful for creating bounded context / domain models (for example, in services) as first-class objects with custom getters and handy JSON serialization!

 ## Installation